-Hot Wallet vs. Cold Wallet: How To Store Crypto?
+Hot Wallet vs. Cold Wallet: What's the difference?

 Cryptocurrency is a booming market, with 3,000 projects spanning a broad range of use cases in 2020.
 Bitcoin development is especially hot, and your cryptocurrency advisor may recommend you get involved.
 The best way to do this is by developing a secure blockchain wallet.
 Of course, a hot wallet has flaws, but a cold wallet is used by the biggest cryptocurrency exchanges to protect their holdings.